Disability Equality Scheme

 (iv) Set targets for improving outcomes.

 (v) Benchmark against other comparable historic house-museums.
-General: The Museum plans to ask visitors about specific disabilities in the 2009/10 and subsequent annual Visitor Intercept Surveys.
+The Museum asks visitors about disabilities in its annual Visitor Intercept Surveys.

-Employment: the Museum will check annually for self-declared and registered disability among its staff.
+Employment: the Museum will monitor disability among its staff.

 Training: the Museum intends to continue disability-related training in line with its Training and Development Plan.